Currybon30/canada-immigration-consultant/README.md

 **Note:**
 - ⚠️ Designed for demonstration purposes; usage may be rate-limited, and model availability and response consistency may vary depending on external inference providers
-- ☁️ Hosted on a free-tier cloud service
+- ☁️ Hosted on a free-tier cloud service with limited CPU and RAM ➡️ If the system falls back to the local model, responses may be unavailable
 - ⏳ May experience cold starts after periods of inactivity

 ### Installation